Arrange a party that no one wants to leave…

 Learn how to use fashion terms correct

-The Evolve Arena at The Norwegian Fairtrade on May 12 is a meeting place, focusing on “Smarter life in human cities” from several perspectives.
+The Evolve Arena at The Norwegian Fairtrade in April is a meeting place, focusing on smarter and better societies from several perspectives.
 Mr. Erling Fossen believes this year’s conference program manages to balance the relationship between the city’s inhabitants and technological innovation perfectly:

 Co-creation a key when it comes to cities of the future

 In 1989, Mr. Fossen joined Radio Nova student radio in Oslo where he met other politically active people.
 They thought that the 68-generation ignored the cities, and had a fetish on the districts and the nature.
 As a result, his group were running in municipal elections in 1991 as Altruists.
 Today, Mr. Fossen believes there are two particular considerations that must be taken into account when creating cities of the future:

 – First, if the cities are to succeed in becoming climate neutral, it is crucial that the cities “shrink” rather than expand.
 All kinds of co-working, co-living not to mention multi-functional areas, becomes important.
 Secondly, the inhabitants of the cities must be much more involved in the planning of the urban development.
 Citizens, developers and the public alike must accept that all three parties are needed in what is called a co-creation of the city.

 – My special field is to make diagnoses on the general condition of cities and prescribe the right recipe for moving forward.
 The public employees and politicians who find their way to my lecture should be in a very good party mood and ready to step on to the dance floor of the future with me as their leading partner.